North Memorial Family Medicine Residency Program

 North Memorial Health Hospital is a primary care focused tertiary care center where family medicine is the only full-time residency present.
 Family medicine is also the largest specialty on staff.

-- Level I Trauma Center (one of three in the Twin Cities) and Level III NICU
+- Level I Trauma Center (one of three in the Twin Cites) and Level II NICU

-- High-risk maternity care with a 14% C-section rate
+- High-risk maternity care with a low C-section rate

 - High-volume trauma care, with ER serving as a regional trauma center